wechto/paper/README.md

 :curly_loop: [Offline Model-based Adaptable Policy Learning](https://openreview.net/pdf?id=lrdXc17jm6) :+1: :fire: :volcano:

 MAPLE tries to model all possible transition dynamics in the out-of-support regions.
-Then an Adaptable policy is learned to be aware of each case to adapt its behavior to reach optimal performance.
+A context encoder RNN is trained to produce latent codes given the episode history, and the encoder and policy are jointly optimized to maximize average performance across a large ensemble of pretained dynamics models.